Auto Detailer

 Auto detailers work at car washes, car dealerships, and shops that specialize in auto detailing.

 Experienced auto detailers may move into related occupations, such as automobile accessories installer or auto body technician.
-They may also advance to supervisory positions.
+They may advance to supervisory positions.
 Some auto detailers may start their own businesses.

-The employment outlook (pdf) in this occupation will be influenced by a wide variety of factors including:
+Employment outlook is influenced by a wide variety of factors including:

-There is a relatively high employment turnover rate in this occupation so demand for new workers is fairly steady.
+There is a relatively high employment turnover rate in this occupation so demand for new workers is steady.
 However, there often are many applicants for vacant positions.

 Auto detailers may earn an hourly wage or be paid per job or vehicle.